Differentiated instruction is a student-centered approach to teaching and learning.

 How to Differentiate Instruction

-According to Carol Ann Tomlinson (2000), there are four ways to differentiate instruction: varying the content, varying the learning process, varying the assessment, and varying the learning environment.
+There are four ways to differentiate instruction: varying the content, varying the learning process, varying the assessment, and varying the learning environment (Carol Ann Tomlinson, 2000).

 1. Varying the Content